d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 ## Predicting

 Here we implement the simplest method, greedy search, to generate an output sequence.
-As illustrated in :numref:`fig_seq2seq_predict`, during predicting, we feed the same "&lt;bos&gt;" token to the decoder as training at timestep 0.
-But the input token for a later timestep is the predicted token from the previous timestep.
+As illustrated in :numref:`fig_seq2seq_predict`, during predicting, we feed the same "&lt;bos&gt;" token to the decoder as training at time step 0.
+But the input token for a later time step is the predicted token from the previous time step.

 ![Sequence to sequence model predicting with greedy search](../img/seq2seq_predict.svg) :label:`fig_seq2seq_predict`